austinzheng/Cormorant/README.md

 - Distinction between integers and floating-point values
 - Support for maps
 - Support for keywords
-- Support for macros
 - Support for syntax quoting
 - Tail-call recursion optimization
 - Better error handling than simply crashing the REPL
-- Multiple arities for functions
+- Multiple arities for functions/macros
 - Ability to type in multiple forms at the top level; ability to read and execute from file
 - Metacontext - allow consumer to define custom functions visible to the user
 - Full unit test suite (once development stabilizes)